It’s Friday!!! Doesn’t that just feel so good

 Simplicity at its best.
 Fresh greenery, mini pumpkins, candles and white napkins tied with twine and a little sprig of rosemary.

 Alright, this one is #goals.
 Magnolia leaves are swoon-worthy and the rich jewel tones are fantastic.
-And you already know how we feel about copper
+And you already know how we feel about copper!

 This design would be really great for a round table because they used kumquats instead of pumpkins or gourds.
 They're scale is more proportionate for a smaller table but you don't lose any of the orange color that we associate with fall.
 And the single feather tied with the napkin is just a perfect little detail.